Aller au contenu principal Aller à la navigation

 MeunierLight, expressive dishes, smoked salmon, quenelles, tender poultry, lightly sweet‑and‑savory dishes.

-These pairings bring out the aromatic qualities of each grape while balancing power and finesse for a true tasting experience.
+These pairings highlight the aromatic qualities of each grape while ensuring balance and finesse on the palate.

 Chardonnay: the emblematic grape of Laurent‑Perrier